jukkaturunen/sandboxvtt/status.md

 Phase 7-11 will be implemented next.

 ### Current Status
-Phase 8 complete!
-Full chat system is now working with message history persistence, real-time synchronization, and smart timestamp formatting.
-All users can chat in real-time with sender identification.
-Ready for Phase 9 - Link Sharing (note: some link sharing already exists in GMPanel from Phase 5).
+Phase 9 complete!
+Link sharing functionality enhanced with toast notifications.
+GM can copy both GM and Player invite links with visual feedback.
+Ready for Phase 10 - Polish & Error Handling.

 ---